 Extravagant adverts and images accompanied many of these ‘miraculous’ medicines.
 Bile Beans claimed to ‘free your system of harmful impurities … cleanse the bloodstream, tone up the entire system.
 You feel new life, new vigour, new energy, and your eyes and complexion reflect the radiance of new health this favourite family tonic-laxative has given you.’
 ‘Dr Sibley’ in late 18th and early 19th century Britain went so far as to advertise that his Solar Tincture was able to ‘restore life in the event of sudden death’, amongst other marvels.
 Every manufacturer published long lists of testimonials from patrons or grateful patients claiming that all sorts of ailments had been cured by their compounds.
 During the 19th century, an advert for Lydia Pinkham’s Vegetable Compound for women stated: ‘Lydia Pinkham’s private letters from ladies in all parts of the world average one hundred per day.’
 Some patent medicines, like Pinkham’s Vegetable Compound, made huge fortunes for their discoverers.
 Dr. A.C.
 Barnes, registered as a trademark in 1907 his company’s Argyrol, a product based on colloidal silver which dominated the market for topical antiseptics for the first half of the 20th century.

 Some vendors made money in mail-order sales so that the patient did not have to seek the advice of a physician or pharmacist, a practice which continues to this day especially via the internet.
 Others promoted their wares in theatrical style much like the charlatans of the early modern period.
 The Kickapoo Indian Medicine Company became one of the largest and most successful American ‘medicine show’ operators.
 Sequah’s cures in England (including their Prairie Flower for suffering females) were marketed through a medicine roadshow which was conducted with all the razzmatazz of the American medicine shows.
 Many of the highly touted medicines may have contained useless ingredients (some were 99% water) whereas others contained addictive or poisonous substances (notably opiates, alcohol and arsenic).
-Laudanum, an opium tincture,, and potent narcotic, was one of the most highly abused medicines.
+Laudanum, an opium tincture, and potent narcotic, was one of the most highly abused medicines.
 Two particularly shocking elixirs of opium were sold under the names ‘Godfrey’s Cordials’ and ‘Atkinson’s Royal Infants’ Preservative’ and were indicated for teething or colicky babies.

 From Small-scale Chemists to High Street Chains